Flood Exposure and Asset Repricing

 Goodman-Bacon Decomposition

 With staggered treatment timing, the TWFE estimator is a weighted average of all 2×2 DiD comparisons, including potentially problematic comparisons that use already-treated units as controls (Goodman-Bacon, 2021).
 The decomposition below shows the weight and estimate for each comparison type.
-The positive overall TWFE estimate (+0.019) reflects the dominance of timing-group and always-treated comparisons.
-The event study's intensity specification reveals the heterogeneity that this single number obscures.
+The Bacon specification uses an annual balanced panel without controls or weights, yielding a positive overall estimate (+0.020) that differs from the main TWFE (−0.007).
+The event study's intensity specification reveals the heterogeneity that a single DiD number obscures.

 Callaway & Sant'Anna Estimator